 There’s something about turning 50 or being close to it that allows you to benefit from your hard-won experience.
 This is a time when our life lessons come home.

 I remember when I was in my 20s and 30s thinking I had everything figured out.
 But now at almost 60?
 No comparison.
-In our younger years, we're just gathering data.
-Then at some point our vision clears, and we're able to assimilate it.
+In our younger years, we’re just gathering data.
+Then at some point our vision clears, and we’re able to assimilate it.
+Dr. Christiane Northrup would say that it’s because of our changing levels of hormones.